 Both the Axial Profiler and Blade Design and the Radial Profiler and Blade Design of the AxSTREAM® platform are presented in this page, respectively, and are licensed individually.

-The Axial Profiler and Blade Design of the AxSTREAM® platform allows users to design 3-D blades for rotating machinery such as axial turbines, axial compressors and axial fans through different profiling modes.
+The Axial Profiler and Blade Design of the AxSTREAM® platform enables users to design 3-D blades for rotating machinery such as steam and gas turbines, axial compressors and axial fans through different profiling modes.

 The AxSTREAM® Radial Profiler and Blade Design allows users to easily design and edit rotor, stator and splitter blades for radial compressors, diagonal compressors and radial turbines.

 Each blade can be profiled for each of up to 49 spanwise sections using different profiling modes to ensure maximum editing flexibility and guarantee performance.
 Profile properties for each section can be reviewed and edited to provide optimum designs for the given flow conditions stored in the AxSTREAM® project database.

 Once designed or edited blades geometry (axial only) can be stored to the ATLAS profile database and/or exported as X, Y coordinates.
 On the other hand any blade can be used in the other AxSTREAM® modules like AxSTRESS or AxCFD for 3D analyses or exported to external software as CAD, FEA or CFD models.